reactioncommerce/example-storefront/docs/theming.md

 ## Styling StarterKit and Material UI components

 Most of the components in the starter kit are based on the [Material UI](https://material-ui.com) components.
-As such, they can usually be customized with the same methods as the base Material UI components.
+As such, they can usually be customized using the same methods as the base Material UI components.

 ### Changing theme variables